ISKN/node-hid/README.md

 * ☑ = full-support with pre-built binaries
 * ☐ = source-support only

-We strive to make `node-hid` cross-platform so there's a good chance any combination not listed here will compile and work.
+We strive to make `node-hid-iskn` cross-platform so there's a good chance any combination not listed here will compile and work.

 ### Supported Node versions ###